matarillo/fsharp_for_fun_and_profit-ja/posts/match-expression.md

 Pattern matching is ubiquitous in F#.
 It is used for binding values to expressions with `let`, and in function parameters, and for branching using the `match..with` syntax.

-We have briefly covered binding values to expressions in a [post in the "why use F#?" series](../posts/conciseness-pattern-matching), and it will be covered many times as we [investigate types](../posts/overview-of-types-in-fsharp).
+We have briefly covered binding values to expressions in a [post in the "F# を使う理由" series](../posts/conciseness-pattern-matching), and it will be covered many times as we [investigate types](../posts/overview-of-types-in-fsharp).

 So in this post, we'll cover the `match..with` syntax and its use for control flow.